 Machine Stretch Films

 Machine stretch film was created to be used by a stretch wrap machine.
-It has the upper hand over hand film in various ways including but not limited to: quicker and greater efficiency in packaging, lower material spend, greater safety and superior load containment.
-There are several kinds of machine stretch films: cast machine stretch film, blown machine film and pre-stretched films.
+It has the upper hand over hand film in various ways, including but not limited to quicker and greater efficiency in packaging, lower material spending, greater safety, and superior load containment.
+There are several kinds of machine stretch films: cast machine stretch film, blown machine film, and pre-stretched films.

 Cast Stretch Film

-Cast stretch film is exceedingly quiet when being removed from the roll and is fairly simple to stretch.
-Cast stretch film also provides two sided cling that grants wrapped product the ability to remain firmly wrapped during transportation.
+Cast stretch film is exceedingly quiet when removed from the roll and relatively simple to stretch.
+Cast stretch film also provides two-sided cling that grants wrapped products the ability to remain firmly wrapped during transportation.

-While cast stretch film has multiple fantastic attributes such as a more affordable cost than blown film, it does not hold a candle to blown film in sustaining strength or protection against tearing.
-Cast stretch film is generally able to stretch with ease, but does not have as robust of a stretch memory as some other films.
+While cast stretch film has multiple fantastic attributes, such as a more affordable cost than blown film, it does not hold a candle to blown film in sustaining strength or protection against tearing.
+Cast stretch film can generally stretch easily but has less robust stretch memory than other films.

 Blown Stretch Film

-Unfortunately, blown film is more expensive and has poorer transparency compared to other films.
+Unfortunately, blown film is more expensive and has poorer transparency than other films.
 It also produces what some consider an annoying level of noise when compared to other similar substrates.